KubeRocketCI/docs/versioned_docs/version-3.11/operator-guide/cd/deploy-application-in-remote-cluster-via-irsa.md

     Please be aware that the namespace length should not exceed 63 symbols.
   :::

-3. The Component tab of the Environments menu is presented below:
+5. The Component tab of the Environments menu is presented below:

   ![Create deployment flow](../../assets/operator-guide/deploy-application-in-remote-cluster-via-irsa/cluster-irsa-create-deployment-flow.png "Add cluster via configmap edp-config")

-4. Click the Create button to finish deployment flow configuration and proceed with configuring environment.
+6. Click the Create button to finish deployment flow configuration and proceed with configuring environment.

-### Create IRSA cluster Environment
+### Create IRSA Cluster Environment

-1. On the Environments menu, click the Create Environment button.
+1. On the Environments menu, click the **Create Environment** button.

 2. The Configure Stage tab of the Create Stage menu is presented below: